Roblox/roact/docs/guide/components.md

 Components accept inputs, known as *props*, and return elements to describe the UI that should represent those inputs.

-## Functional and Stateful Components
+## Types of Components

-Components come in two flavors in Roact, *functional* and *stateful*.
+### Host Components
+A *host* component is nothing more than a string that matches the name of a Roblox class.
+We used these in our earlier discussion about [elements](../elements) as the first argument to `createElement`.
+Examples include `"Frame"`, `"ImageButton"`, etc.

+When our component is a host component, the props that we pass to it will be turned directly into properties on the Roblox instance that the component refers to.

+### Function Components
-Functional components are the simplest: they're just functions that accept props as their only argument, and return some elements.
+*Function* components are the simplest kind of user-defined component: they're just functions that accept props as their only argument, and return some elements.

 ```lua
 local function Greeting(props)